 Adverbs of place

-There are many adverbs of place, such as: below, anywhere, here, there, far, indoors, upstairs, where, on, out, abroad, under, afar.
+What’s more, there are many adverbs of place, such as: below, anywhere, here, there, far, indoors, upstairs, where, on, out, abroad, under, afar.

-Normal usage of adverbs of place:
+Normal usage of adverbs of place

 - You are studying abroad, aren’t you?